-Tables and Views Description Key table Equivalent to the Essbase Index.
-The key table is created by DB2 OLAP Server after the first successful restructuring.
-Fact table Contains all data values for a relational cube.
+Description Contains all data values for a relational cube.
 There are one or multiple fact tables for each relational cube.
-Fact view Used to directly access multidimensional data from SQL applications that manage the required joins to the dimension views.
-Star view Allows an SQL user to access data from the star schema in a single view with the JOIN already done.
-LRO table Contains a row for each linked object associated with data cells in the relational cube.
-LRO view Allows an SQL user to access the LRO information.
+Allows an SQL user to access data from the star schema in a single view with the JOIN already done.
+Contains a row for each linked object associated with data cells in the relational cube.
+Allows an SQL user to access the LRO information.

-In addition, DB2 OLAP Server creates the tables and views listed in Table 18 for each dimension in the outline.
+In addition, DB2 OLAP Server creates the tables and views listed in Table 21 for each dimension in the outline.

-Table 18.
+Table 21.
 Tables and views created for each dimension